Tennen/some_doc_viewers/README.md

 4. **XLSXPreview**: Displays Excel spreadsheets using xlsx library.
 5. **DOCXPreview**: Converts and shows Word documents using mammoth library.
 6. **PPTX class**: Handles PPTX to HTML conversion, based on the pptxjs library.

-## Main components and their functionality

-- `Viewer.tsx`: The main component that determines the file type and renders the appropriate preview component.
-- `PPTXPreview.tsx`: Uses the `usePPTX` hook to convert and display PPTX files.
-- `PDFPreview.tsx`: Renders PDF files page by page using react-pdf.
-- `XLSXPreview.tsx`: Converts Excel files to a table format for display.
-- `DOCXPreview.tsx`: Converts DOCX files to HTML for rendering.

 ## PPTX Conversion and pptxjs